ghiliweld/writings/haskell.md

 so given `a x >>= b >>= c`, this will return `Nothing` if anything here returns `Nothing` even `a x`. the "uncertainty" of a return values propagates down in the context.

 ### cons
-stack is kinda eh to work with, had a lot more fun first getting into Go
+stack (the package manager and build tool) is kinda eh to work with, had a lot more fun first getting into Go

 haskell is really fun until you have to deploy it, currently working on [vercel-hs](https://github.com/ghiliweld/vercel-hs) for that. it'll help with quick deploys of haskell code on [vercel](https://vercel.com/).